Dispute NYC parking tickets for free in just a few minutes

 Check your lawyer’s resume

 Hiring an inexperienced lawyer can do more harm than good, even though they are generally cheaper than experienced ones.
-Make sure to check your lawyer’s resume and see where they went to school, how many years of experience they have, and if they deal with parking tickets.
+Make sure to check your lawyer’s resume and see signs of how successful they have been disputing parking tickets in the past.
 Check their success rate and client reviews.

 Consider your costs